Combinatorial Design of Novel Bipolar Plate Coatings for Proton Exchange Membrane Electrolyzers

 Logos of CODEPEM partners.

-The project is managed by UPT Romania who will develop new coatings using physical vapour deposition.
-SINTEF will test the new coatings in operational electrolysers.
+The project was managed by UPT Romania who developed new coatings using physical vapour deposition.
+SINTEF tested the new coatings in operational electrolysers.